enukane/homebrew-ettus-uhd/README.md

 published: false
 ---

-# HackRF OSX Install
+# Ettus UHD OSX Install

-This will walk you through getting HackRF to work on OSX.
+This will walk you through getting Ettus USRP to work on OSX.
 It is really just an adaptation of the awesome collection of [Homebrew](https://github.com/mxcl/homebrew) recipes from [Titanous](https://github.com/titanous/homebrew-gnuradio) for getting GNU Radio running on OSX.

 ## Installation